xiaolou86/shardeum-docs/docs/introduction/faqs/validators.md

 ## Does the network give any priorities for selecting validator nodes?

 You will have network protocols to follow, like the qty of coins to be staked and hardware configs.
-Once nodes have those few prerequisites as determined by network compliance, the network will choose them without any favor or bias on a rotational/random basis.
+Once nodes have those few prerequisites as determined by network compliance, the network will NOT prioritize or favor any node.
+Further note, nodes on the network will be rotated in and out.

 ## What are the hardware requirements to run a node on Shardeum?